ContentCraft-Studio/Example_for_medium/README.md

-# Example_for_medium
+# Example for Medium
 This repository is an example of a website for Medium.
-Made with Love by ContentCraft.
+Made with 💜Love by [ContentCraft](https://www.instagram.com/contentcraft_studio/).